iam-py-test/my_filters_001/wiki/fix-browser-problem.md

 Warning: This is a work in progress!

 ## Notice!
-This page has been moved to https://iam-py-test.github.io/malware_removal.html
+This page has been moved to <a href="https://iam-py-test.github.io/malware_removal.html">https://iam-py-test.github.io/malware_removal.html</a><br>
+The information here is not updated, and may not be accurate.<br>
+The updated version of this guide (see the link above) includes more information, corrections, and <i>alt text</i>.

 ### Things not to do
 - Do not use "cleaner" programs to clear browser cache/cookies.
 These programs may cause problems with your browser.
 Use your browser settings to clear cookies and cache.